youzarsiph/code-iq/CONTRIBUTING.md

 ### Filing Issues

-If you encounter any bugs or have any questions related to CodeStar CLI, please file an issue on our [GitHub Issues page](https://github.com/youzarsiph/code-star-cli/issues).
+If you encounter any bugs or have any questions related to CodeIQ, please file an issue on our [GitHub Issues page](https://github.com/youzarsiph/code-iq/issues).
 When filing an issue, please provide detailed information such as:

 - A clear and concise description of the problem.
 - Steps to reproduce the issue.